Skyscanner/full-stack-recruitment-test/README.md

 - Create a profile page to display all the information in the `data.json` file for a single candidate.

 - Clicking on any of the candidates in the list page, should take us to the candidate profile page.

-- Once done, create a Pull Request from your fork to our base repository and let your recruiter know your are done.

 ### Extras